solliancenet/cloudcore-mba/whiteboard-design-session/student-guide.md

 1. How would you implement high availability for the orders database to guard against regional data center outages?
 Be specific on how you would configure SQL Database.

-2. How long would a failover take and how much data could be lost, in terms of time?
+2. How long would a failover take, and how much data could be lost, in terms of time?

 *Access control*